OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Course_Element_vitero.md

 ![vitero_course_editor.png](assets/Vitero_EN.png)

 You can enter your vitero dates in the course editor or in the published view.
 Select the button "**Create meeting**".
-Before you do this, you can use the "**Team room utilisation**" button to view the current utilisation of the available team rooms in order to find a free appointment.
+Before you do this, you can use the "**Team room utilization**" button to view the current utilization of the available team rooms in order to find a free appointment.

 ## Configuration in the course run (closed editor)